Best pedal amps 2024: Power up your pedalboard with an amp in a box

 (Image credit: Future)

-Most pedal amps will behave exactly like a regular guitar amp, so yes you can use pedals with them.
+The best pedal amps will have been designed to not just sound like a regular guitar amp, but also react like one, including how they interact with external pedals.
+Some are better than others at this and the very best will replicate tube amp breakup from overdrive pedals near-perfectly.
 Not every pedal amp has an FX loop, however, so if you prefer your time-based effects and modulation pedals uncolored by your preamp, then you’ll need to bear this in mind when using one.

 You could theoretically place the pedals after the pedal amp on your board, although this won’t have quite the same effect as using the FX loop; it's a good compromise if you don’t have one already built in.

-A pedal amp for the most part replaces your actual amplifier, so it will go at the very end of the signal chain.
-There could be reasons to run pedals after the pedal amp as we mentioned in the previous section, or if you’re using it as a preamp, or just a multi-effects unit, but for most players it’s best to have your pedal amp as the last thing in the signal chain.
+When considering where to put your pedal amp in the chain, it’s best to forget about the ‘pedal’ part and just consider it as an amp, even if this is counterintuitive.
+A pedal amp for the most part replaces your actual amplifier so it will go at the very end of the signal chain.
+There could be reasons to run pedals after the pedal amp as we mentioned in the previous section, or if you’re using it as a preamp or just a multi-effects unit, but for most players it’s best to have your pedal amp as the last thing in the signal chain.

 You can trust Guitar Player.
 Our expert reviewers spend hours testing and comparing guitar products so you can choose the best for you.
 Find out more about how we test.